tacosontitan/tacosontitan/README.md

 ### [eushaa](https://www.fiverr.com/eushaa)

-This artist created all of the circular logos you see in this readme.
+This artist created all the circular logos you see in this readme.

 ## ☕ Do I like coffee?